-- Anyone present who is subjected to the behavior because they can see it, hear it, etc. can bring forward a complaint of unwanted behavior. - There is not necessarily a requirement for the person to explicitly say the words "no" or "stop" for it to be made clear that the behavior is unwanted. - Intent is not required.
+- Anyone present who is subjected to the behavior because they can see it, hear it, etc. can bring forward a complaint of unwanted behavior. - There is not necessarily a requirement for the person to explicitly say the words "no" or "stop" for it to be made clear that the behavior is unwanted.

+• Intent is not required.
 A person may not intend to sexually harass another, but still violate the policy because their actions have met the criteria.

-DISCLOSURE TO ALLEGED VICTIMS OF CRIMES OF VIOLENCE OR NON-FORCIBLE SEX OFFENSES the student who is the alleged perpetrator of the crime or offense.
+DISCLOSURE TO ALLEGED VICTIMS OF CRIMES OF VIOLENCE OR NON-FORCIBLE SEX OFFENSES

+Pierce College will, upon written request, disclose to the alleged victim of a crime of violence, or a non- forcible sex offense, the results of any disciplinary hearing conducted by the college against the student who is the alleged perpetrator of the crime or offense.
 If the alleged victim is deceased because of the crime or offense, Pierce College will provide the results of the disciplinary hearing to the victim's next of kin, if so requested.